-Pet-friendly Window Treatments in Gainesville02/08/2017Eric Ramsey Photo courtesy patchattack via Flickr (Creative Commons) There’s an image pet owners in Gainesville are all too familiar with: leaving your house only to look back and see your furry friend’s face in the window as you leave.
+Pet-friendly Window Treatments in Gainesville02/08/2017Eric Ramsey Photo courtesy patchattack via Flickr (Creative Commons) There’s an image Gainesville pet owners are all too familiar with: leaving your house only to look back and see your furry friend’s face in the window as you leave.
 For pet owners with certain types of window treatments, frequent trips to the window could mean trouble, as dogs and cats can make for some of the worst damage to your window treatments.
 So how do you protect against pet damage?
 The easiest way is to install a pet-friendly window treatment that can stand up to even the most excitable pets.
 Here are some of the best (and worst) window coverings for pet owners throughout FL.
-Non Pet-Friendly Window Coverings We’ll start by taking a look at which window treatments homeowners with pets should avoid.
+Window Treatments That Aren’t Pet-Friendly We’ll start by taking a look at which window treatments homeowners with pets should avoid.
 Corded Window Coverings Just like with children’s window safety, cords are a big issue for pet owners.
 Both dogs and cats are known to play with dangling cords, which can mean damage to your window treatment or in some cases, injury to your pet.
 Instead, choose a window treatment without cords, whether they’re shutters that attach to the window frame or other window treatments that have a top-down bottom-up configuration or are automatic.
 Metal Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
 Metal blinds are probably the absolute worst window treatment for homes with pets.
 Not only do the blinds usually operate by cord, but they’re incredibly vulnerable to damage from even the most well-behaved pets.
-Dogs or cats looking through aluminum blinds can warp, bend, and even snap the weak slats, so you’ll have to replace the entire window treatment.
-Fabric Window Coverings Fabrics may be something to stay away from, depending on your pet and the style of window treatment.
-Long fabrics like draperies can “pool” on the ground, which makes them easy for dirty paws to stain.
+Dogs or cats looking through aluminum blinds can warp, bend, or even snap the weak slats, so you’ll have to replace the entire window treatment.
+Fabric Window Coverings Fabrics may be something to avoid, depending on your pet and the style of window treatment.
+Long fabrics like draperies can “pool” on the floor, which makes them easy for dirty paws to stain.
 Fabric window coverings also usually end up collecting pet hair which eliminates any style value they could add.
 Finally, fabrics can tear, something cat owners know all too well.
 Our Recommended Pet-Friendly Window Treatments Now that we’ve seen which window coverings don’t get along with pets, let’s take a look at the most pet-friendly window treatments.
-Wood and Faux-Wood Blinds All of the problems aluminum blinds have, wood and faux-wood blinds fix for pet owners.
+Real Wood and Faux-Wood Blinds All of the problems aluminum blinds have, wood and faux-wood blinds fix for pet owners.
 Even if your pet wants to look through the window, resilient wood blinds can handle more abuse than metal blinds.
 Plus, their typical wide slats make it more difficult for pets to get their bodies tangled in them.
 But, make sure that if you go with wood or faux-wood blinds that you choose ones without cords.
 Plantation Shutters - The Most Pet Friendly Window Treatment If injury to your pet or damage to your window treatment has you concerned, plantation shutters may reduce those concerns.
 Since they’re mounted directly into the window frame, there are no dangling cords or fabric able to cause issues.
 And, even if your dog or cat is able to climb up, Polywood® plantation shutters are resistant to scratches and incredibly sturdy so damage is hardly an issue.
 Plantation shutters keep your pets happy too.
 Have a dog that likes to look out the window as you leave?
 Shutters can make it easy without any chance of damage.
 Does your kitten want a patch of sunlight to sleep in?
 Simply adjust the louvers and let the sunbeams come through without giving up your privacy.
 In effect, plantation shutters are the most ideal window covering for homes with pets.
 Make New Window Treatments Your Pet Project Ready to get a new window covering that’s a good fit for both you and your dog or cat?
 Call Sunburst Shutters Gainesville at 813-602-5966 today to see all your window covering options.
 Your pet will thank you for it.